LADevlin/data-analytics-power-bi-report501/README.md

 _Recognizing the value of this data, they aim to transform it into actionable insights for better decision-making.
 Your goal is to use Microsoft Power BI to design a comprehensive Quarterly report.
 This will involve extracting and transforming data from various origins, designing a robust data model rooted in a star-based schema, and then constructing a multi-page report._

 _The report will present a high-level business summary tailored for C-suite executives, and also give insights into their highest value customers segmented by sales region, provide a detailed analysis of top-performing products categorised by type against their sales targets, and a visually appealing map visual that spotlights the performance metrics of their retail outlets across different territories._"

+## What I've Learned

+Within this project I have learned how to utilise a wide variety of different data visuals that each can be used to analyse complex data into a user friendly format.
+These visuals all have different uses where best to use.
+I have also learnt about the importance of cross-filtering and how several different data visuals can be combined to create even more powerful summaries of data.
+Along with this I have expanded my working knowledge of Power BI to create complex note books which can be interacted with, drilling through data, use of bookmarks and page for navigation.

+I've also reinforced my learning of SQL and how the use of both methods can be incredibly pwoer tools for data analysis.

 ## Process